Cycling Routes and Maps

 Richmond has an extensive network of both on-street and off-street cycling routes that can connect you to the city's major attractions and destinations.
 To start your exploration of Richmond by bike, have a look at or print out maps of the city's cycling network and trails system.

-- Richmond Trails & Cycling Map - map of existing trails and on-street bike routes as of 2013.
-The city currently has about 50 kilometres of designated on-street bike routes.
-The back page of the map includes suggested scenic cycling routes plus other cycling and trails information and tips.
+- Richmond Recreational Trails & Cycling Map - map of existing trails and on- and off-street bike routes.
+The city currently has about 70 kilometres of designated on-and off-street bike routes.
+The map includes suggested scenic destinations plus cycling safety tips and regulations.
 Hard copies of the maps are available at City Hall, community centres and libraries.

 - Cycling on Sea Island - link to Vancouver International Airport website that has a detailed map of cycling facilities around Sea Island.

-- TransLink Regional Cycling Map - map of existing on-street and off-street bike routes for the entire region as of 2012 as well as sub-regional maps.
+- TransLink Regional Cycling Map - maps of existing on-street and off-street bike routes for the entire region as of 2012 as well as sub-regional maps.

 - Parks, Trails & Cycling - link to the Parks & Recreation page that provides detailed maps of the off-street trails system by local area.